Rohit8y/Semantic-Segmentation-Forestry/README.md

 ---

 ### [***Data Preparation***](#) <a name="prepare"></a>
 The Göttingen dataset is partitioned into training and test sets following an 80:20 ratio.
-To ensure seamless integration of the data format with the code, we can utilize the generate_dataset.sh script.
+To ensure seamless integration of the data format with the code, we can utilize the script [generate_dataset.sh](https://github.com/Rohit8y/Satellite-Segmentation-Forestry/blob/main/generate_dataset.sh).
 This script automates the process of downloading the datasets and organizing them within the designated data folder.

 **1.** Give execution permission to the script: